-- Continue to provide Dispositions and Reasons for Dispositions to QuickLaw, and WestLaw, allowing the legal community access to Ontario Review Board decisions and promoting the transparency of the process; - Continue to update and expand its web site to inform the public and the media about the Ontario Review Board. - Continue to develop capacity for electronic communication with Board members and parties in an effort to increase efficiency.

-• Create a Member Resource section of its web site which will include up to date legal support, member-accessible versions of Part XX.1 of the Criminal Code, provide links to caselaw and Board dispositions, include an e-binder of significant decisions with a detailed Table of Contents and also furnish Member-supported tools, including informational Bulletins of legal and clinical interest.
+- Continue to provide Dispositions and Reasons for Dispositions to QuickLaw, and WestLaw, allowing the legal community access to Ontario Review Board decisions and promoting the transparency of the process; - Continue to update and expand its web site to inform the public and the media about the Ontario Review Board. - Ensure that its web site is restructured to comply with the Accessibility for Ontarians with Disabilities Act (AODA) and the French Language Services Act (FLS). - Continue to develop capacity for electronic communication with Board members and parties in an effort to increase efficiency. - Continue to engage in green initiatives by promoting electronic distribution of documents, and maximize records management efficiencies by scanning and electronically filing hearing and exhibit materials. - Continue to build a Member Resources section on its web site which will include up to date legal support, member-accessible versions of Part XX.1 of the Criminal Code, provide links to caselaw and Board dispositions, and include an e-binder of significant decisions with a detailed Table of Contents and Member-supported tools, including informational Bulletins of legal and clinical interest.